Maximize tax savings

-Capital gains are taxed as per the tenure of holding investments.
-The gains on investments are broadly classified into long-term capital gains or short-term capital gains.
-The taxation of long-term capital gains is divided under two provisions, i.e. Section 112 and Section 112A of the Income Tax Act.
+Capital gains are taxed according to the tenure of holding investments.
+Investment gains are broadly classified into long-term capital gains and short-term capital gains.
+The taxation of long-term capital gains is divided under two provisions, Section 112 and Section 112A of the Income Tax Act.

-In this article, we will know the tax rates applicable to transfer all the long-term capital assets (except capital assets covered under Section 112A).
+In this article, we will learn the tax rates applicable to transferring all long-term capital assets (except capital assets covered under Section 112A).

-Section 112 applies to all types of taxpayers, such as individuals, HUF, company, firm, resident, non-resident (not a company), a foreign company, etc.
+Section 112 applies to all types of taxpayers, such as individuals, HUFs, companies, firms, residents, non-residents (not companies), and foreign companies.

 Section 112 specifies income tax rates on all kinds of long-term capital assets, such as-